Static vacuum extensions with prescribed Bartnik boundary data near a general static vacuum metric: Introduction

 \section{Introduction}

 Let $n\ge 3$ and $M$ be a smooth $n$-dimensional manifold.
 For a Riemannian metric $g$ and a scalar-valued function $u$ on $M$, $n\ge 3$, we define the \emph{static vacuum operator}

 If $S( g, u)=0$, $( g, u)$ is called a static vacuum \emph{pair}, and $(M, g, u)$ is called a static vacuum \emph{triple}.
 We also refer to $ g$ as a static vacuum metric.
-When $ u>0$, $(M, g, u)$ defines a Ricci flat ``spacetime'' metric $\mathbf{g} = \pm u^2 dt^2 + g$ (with either a positive or minus sign in the $dt^2$ factor) on $\mathbb{R}\times M$ that carries a global Killing vector $\partial_t$.
+When $ u>0$, $(M, g, u)$ defines a Ricci flat ``spacetime'' metric $\mathbf{g} = \pm u^2 dt^2 + g$ (with either a positive or negative sign in the $dt^2$ factor) on $\mathbb{R}\times M$ that carries a global Killing vector $\partial_t$.
 The most well-known examples of asymptotically flat, static vacuum metrics include the Euclidean metric and the family of (Riemannian) Schwarzschild metrics.

-When $M$ has nonempty boundary $\partial M$, the induced boundary data $(g^\intercal, H_g)$ in \eqref{eq:bdv} is called the {\it Bartnik boundary data} of $g$, where $g^\intercal$ is the restriction of g (or the induced metric) on the tangent bundle of $\partial M$ and the mean curvature $H_g$ is the tangential divergence of the unit normal vector $\nu$ pointing to infinity.
+When $M$ has nonempty boundary $\partial M$, the induced boundary data $(g^\intercal, H_g)$ in \eqref{eq:bdv} is called the {\it Bartnik boundary data} of $g$, where $g^\intercal$ is the restriction of g (or the induced metric) on the tangent bundle of $\partial M$ and the mean curvature $H_g$ is the tangential divergence of the unit normal vector $\nu$.
+When $M$ is asymptotically flat, We choose $\nu$ to point towards infinity of $M$.

 The main content of this paper is to solve for asymptotically flat $(g, u)$ to $S(g, u)=0$ with prescribed Bartnik boundary data $(g^\intercal, H_g)$ and confirm the following conjecture of R. Bartnik~\cite[Conjecture 7]{Bartnik:2002} for a wider class of boundary data. \begin{conjecture}[Bartnik's static extension conjecture] Let $(\Omega_0, g_0)$ be a compact, connected, $n$-dimensional Riemannian manifold with scalar curvature $R_{g_0}\ge 0$ and with nonempty boundary $\Sigma$.
 Suppose $H_{g_0}$ is strictly positive somewhere.
-Then there exists a unique asymptotically flat, static vacuum manifold $(M, g)$ with boundary $\partial M$ diffeomorphic to $\Sigma$ such that $(g^\intercal, H_g) = (g_0^\intercal, H_{g_0})$. \end{conjecture}
+Then there exists a geometrically unique asymptotically flat, static vacuum manifold $(M, g)$ with boundary $\partial M$ diffeomorphic to $\Sigma$ such that $(g^\intercal, H_g) = (g_0^\intercal, H_{g_0})$. \end{conjecture}